lmirzaei/spring-ecommerce-tutorial/README.md

 }
 ```

-Like `CategoryService`, the `SellerService` methods divided in three different sections.
-HTTP GET requests will mapped to methods annotaded with `@GetMapping`.
-HTTP POST requests will mapped to methods annotaded with `@PostMapping`.
-HTTP PUT requests will mapped to methods annotaded with `@PutMapping`.
+Like `CategoryService`, the `SellerService` methods are divided into three different sections.
+HTTP `GET` requests will be mapped to methods annotated with `@GetMapping`.
+HTTP `POST` requests will be mapped to methods annotated with `@PostMapping`.
+HTTP `PUT` requests will be mapped to methods annotated with `@PutMapping`.
-All HTTP requests start with `/seller` URL patterns, will direct to these methods by Spring as we specifed in `path` element of `@RequestMapping` annotation.
+All HTTP requests with `/seller` URL patterns, will be directed to these methods by Spring as we specifed in `path` element of `@RequestMapping` annotation.
 ```Java
 @RestController
 @RequestMapping(path = "/seller")